 Wisconsin Deer Park

 After about a three-hour drive (lengthened by a stop at a Pizza Hut restaurant, where we chatted with the friendly manager), we first stop at the Wisconsin Deer Park.
-The name’s self-explanatory: the park features herds of deer, where visitors can feed them.
-Most of the deer are of the white-tail and European fallow varieties.
-The deer are tame and approach humans, expecting to be fed (the front desk sells deer feed for $6 a bag).
+The name’s self-explanatory: the park is home to herds of deer, primarily consisting of white-tailed deer and European fallow deer.
+White-tailed deer are native to North America and are known for their distinct white tail and graceful appearance.
+European fallow deer are originally from Europe and have a distinctive spotted coat.

 There are other species as well, but they’re enclosed in cages, including a large, majestic elk, a couple of llamas, and Japanese sika deer (which produces a cute high-pitched noise).